Foreign travel advice

 Everybody over the age of 14 is required to show a valid identity document on request.
 See Local laws and customs

 Be alert to the existence of street crime in cities.
 See Crime

 If you need to contact the emergency services call 112.

 There is a general threat from terrorism.
-There may be increased security in place over the Christmas and New Year period, including at Christmas markets and other major events that might attract large crowds.
 You should remain vigilant and follow the advice of local authorities.
 See Terrorism

 British nationals make around 1.8 million visits to the Netherlands every year.
 Most visits are trouble-free.